parmenion-m/multi-agent-planning/README.md

  efficiency that different planning algorithms have.

-More specifically this work tries to compare the effectiveness of different published and proposed versions of the DaisyPlanner algorithm, presented by the work of ICS-FORTH researchers Michail Maniadakis, Panos Trahanias, et.al. on multi-agent collaboration task planning.
+More specifically this work tries to compare the effectiveness of different published and proposed versions of the Daisy Planner algorithm, presented by the work of ICS-FORTH researchers Michail Maniadakis, Panos Trahanias, et.al. on multi-agent collaboration task planning.

-DaisyPlanner is a planning algorithm used for assigning tasks to a group of heterogeneous agents according to their skills.
+Daisy Planner is a planning algorithm used for assigning tasks to a group of heterogeneous agents according to their skills.
 It employs Immediate Optimal Planning and Multi-Criteria Evaluation in an effort to be a fast, flexible and effective solution to the planning problem.